Python-GIS-book/site/source/part2/chapter-06/md/01-geodataframe.md

 <!-- #endraw -->

 <!-- #region editable=true slideshow={"slide_type": ""} -->
-In case you receive an error that says something like "unsupported driver: XXX", it means that the given data format is not supported by geopandas by default.
-Luckily, most often you are still able to read the data after telling to geopandas that it is okay to read the data from a given data format.
+In case you receive an error that says something like `DriverError: unsupported driver: XXXXX`, it means that the given data format is not ready for reading by default.
+Luckily, most often you are still able to read the data after telling geopandas that it is okay to read the data from a given data format.
 As an example, here we tell the geopandas to support KML file format by adding `LIBKML` to supported drivers, and specify that it is possible to data read and write data with this file format (by adding `"rw"`):
 <!-- #endregion -->

 ```python editable=true slideshow={"slide_type": ""}